electricimp/Usb/docs/HIDDriverGuide.md

 5. input endpoint was not open due to the limits of the native USB [API](https://electricimp.com/docs/api/hardware/usb/).

-If endpoint was not open due the limit of open Interrupt Endpoints, the developer may use the synchronous [HIDReport.request()](#request) call, which works through the enddpoint 0 and isn't affected by the limitaion.
+If endpoint was not open due to the limit of open Interrupt Endpoints, the developer may use the synchronous [HIDReport.request()](#request) call, which works through the endpoint 0 and isn't affected by the limitation.

 ###### Callback Function